If you are reading this, odds are you've been struggling to differentiate between CBD oil and hemp oil.

 There are still ongoing scientific studies on CBD oil to reveal its benefits, so it would be misleading to advertise CBD oil as any kind of medicine or health product.
 Nevertheless, many enthusiasts tout the benefits of CBD and use it as a conventional health supplement.

 CBD oil in particular is considered the quickest, most straightforward way to receive a dose of CBD, usually being taken sublingually (under the tongue) or applied topically (rubbed into the skin).

 CBD oil is just one corner of a wide and varied CBD market, used by people the world over both recreationally and to promote cleaner living.

 CBD oil is composed of several key compounds, each of which serves a different role within the oil.

 Broadly speaking they can be broken down into three categories: cannabinoids, flavourings and carrier oil.

-Cannabinoids is the most important category, covering everything from the CBD itself to the trace THC content in full spectrum oil, as well as other plant extracts such as cannabigerol and cannabichromene.
+Cannabinoids are the most important category, covering everything from the CBD itself to the trace THC content in full-spectrum oil, as well as other plant extracts such as cannabigerol and cannabichromene.

 The role of these cannabinoids is rather straightforward, with CBD always being the primary component.

 CBD will have the highest concentration in any reputable CBD oil, outweighing the others by a significant factor.